TadiT7/treble_experimentations_wiki/Nokia-1.md

 - Quickstep/SystemUI lock screen will hang the system and shows blank screen with System UI bar after a long while (Usually overnight sleep).
 - Don't set a lock screen.
 Will hang system and no password has been set after that.
 (Encryption issues)
 - That means you can't even use your existing user data from Android 8.1 or 9 to upgrade it.
 It will ask for Non-existent password when done with the upgrade.
 So backup before doing stuff.
-- Video codec kinda broken (As seen in Google's looped static videos in Pixel Setup Wizard, Gesture settings illustration video)
+- Video codec is kinda broken (As seen in Google's looped static videos in Pixel Setup Wizard, Gesture settings illustration video)
 - If system freaked out and got a Soft-reboot.
 Modem software will never work again until a full reboot is initiated.
 ## Android 9
 - Wi-Fi hotspot will always broken with any form of Google Apps installed.
 In older builds without Google Apps it would work, but newer builds will completely break this feature.
 (Except Android 8.1 has the Wi-Fi hotspot working perfectly.
 Android 10 will have some sort of problems with Wi-Fi or Wi-Fi tethering)